PHX2600/The-Archive/forum/Off-Topic/1638 - Saving youtube videos.md

 Posted by **PHLAK** on Mon August 6th, 2012 05:48:23 PM

 I'm sure this is done on purpose for legal/copyright reasons.
-However, you can always [url=http://www.vikitech.com/950/stream-convert-and-save-youtube-videos-using-vlc-media-player:1rwftfcz]use trusty ol' VLC to save those Youtube videos>.
+However, you can always [http://www.vikitech.com/950/stream-convert-and-save-youtube-videos-using-vlc-media-player](use trusty ol' VLC to save those Youtube videos).

 --------------------------------------------------------------------------------